Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: Abstract

 \section{Abstract}

-It is well known that the subspaces of $L^2(\mathbb{R}^n)$ that are invariant under translations consist precisely of the sets of functions whose Fourier transforms are zero almost everywhere on a measurable set.
-More recently, Bownik and Ross \cite{BownikRoss} utilized range functions to give a characterization of subspaces of $L^2(G)$---where $G$ is a locally compact abelian group---invariant under translation by elements of a closed co-compact subgroup $\Gamma$.
-In this thesis we introduce a unitary representation on $L^2(\mathbb{R}^n)$ which acts by crystal symmetry shifts.
+In this thesis we consider crystal groups in dimension $n$ and their natural unitary representation on $L^2(\mathbb{R}^n)$.
 We show that this representation is unitarily equivalent to a direct integral of factor representations, and use this to characterize the subspaces of $L^2(\mathbb{R}^n)$ invariant under crystal symmetry shifts.
-Finally, we show that our decomposition is---up to an identification of the base space---the \textit{central decomposition} guaranteed by direct integral theory.
+Finally, by giving an explicit unitary equivalence of the natural crystal group representation, we find the \textit{central decomposition} guaranteed by direct integral theory.